Promote Practice Change: Take Manageable Steps Toward Better Care

 - Choose evidence-based tools.
 Pick a set of brief, user-friendly, and evidence-based standardized alcohol screening and assessment measures, suitable for use in primary care.
 (See Core article on screening and assessment.)

 - Screen universally.
-Screen patients of all ages, genders, racial groups, and ethnicities.
-(See Resources for guidance on adapting alcohol screening and follow up for culturally diverse populations.)
-If clinicians are left to decide when and whom to screen, then time pressures and competing priorities can get in the way.6 Without a systematic strategy, for example, men may be screened more often than women, who are especially vulnerable to the health effects of hazardous alcohol use.7 (See Core article on risk factors.)
+If clinicians are left to decide when and whom to screen, then time pressures, competing priorities, and assumptions about individual risk levels can leave some patients behind.6 Without a comprehensive, systematic strategy, for example, men may be screened more often than women, who are especially vulnerable to the health effects of hazardous alcohol use.7 (See Core article on risk factors.)

 - Formalize an alcohol problem response plan and infrastructure